 - FIFRA Scientific Advisory Panel Meetings on Atrazine

-Atrazine is undergoing registration review, our periodic re-evaluation program for existing pesticides.
-All documents related to the registration review of atrazine can be found in the registration review docket: EPA-HQ-OPP-2013-0266.
+Atrazine completed its first round of registration review in 2020, which is the Agency’s periodic re-evaluation program for existing, registered pesticides.
+Each registered pesticide must be re-reviewed every 15 years, so EPA will complete the next round of registration review for atrazine by 2035.
+All documents related to this round of registration review for atrazine can be found in the registration review docket: EPA-HQ-OPP-2013-0266.
 In particular:

 - The Preliminary Work Plan (June 2013) described our process for reevaluating atrazine, recent actions, planned human health and ecological risk assessments, and the expected review timeline.